chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 * option flags, 2 bytes available only in version 3

 So the frame header size is 10 bytes in version 3 and 6 bytes in version 2.
 After the header there is the custom specific frame flags/options and the frame content.
-We will see the detail of the various frame flag while we go deep into the ID3TagEditor details.
 Below you can find an example of a frame in a version 3 tag.

 ![ID3 frame example](/assets/images/posts/id3-frame-example.jpg "ID3 frame example")

 Last but not least at the end of the ID3 tag there are also 2 KB of offset (you can see it in the previous images, that series of endless `0x00` at the end of the tag :relieved:).
 How does ID3TagEditor read and write all this information?
-The main api of the library are two simple method:
+The main api of the framework are two simple methods:

 ```swift
 /**